Education /

 Alice Cho Timken

 I am an incoming Assistant Professor of Political Science (Public Law) at Gettysburg College.
 I study high courts, judicial independence, and judicial behavior in North America and Europe using quantitative and mixed methods approaches.
+My work has appeared in Democratization, and my dissertation won the Doctoral Prize in Political Science from Syracuse University.

 I grew up in Albany, California.
 Before graduate school, I worked for an INGO in refugee rights and in marketing and e-commerce for consumer brands in New York City.